-Foundation Year is a year-long residential programme for 35 students:
+Foundation Year is a year-long residential programme for 40 students from Ladakh:

 - youth who failed class 10